felycianovac/LFA_labs/src/lab_1/README.md

     }
 ```

-Next, I defined the FiniteAutomaton class, I've decided to use lists for representing states, alphabet and finalStates (as it might be more than one).
-The transitions are represented in a Map with key Character and Value another Map of Characters, for convenience, in order to treat non-terminals and terminals separately (each non-terminal is assigned to a map of a key-terminal with value non-terminal/or not), which means treating the states and transitions separately.
+Next, I defined the `FiniteAutomaton` class, I've decided to use `Lists` for representing states, alphabet and finalStates (as it might be more than one).
+The transitions are represented in a `Map` with `key Character` and `Value another Map of Characters`, for convenience, in order to treat non-terminals and terminals separately (each non-terminal is assigned to a map of a key-terminal with value non-terminal/or not), which means treating the states and transitions separately.
 Comparing to grammar, where the behaviour of the string creation is obvious, I've seen FA as a more complex structure, and avoided using List in this case.

 In order to convert the Grammar to FA, I simply converted the defined grammar elements into the FA elements.
-So, for the Sigma and q0, nothing really changes, while for the Q, we convert Vn into another list and additionally add F (final state).
-And here goes the most interesting part, in order to define delta, we can first iterate through all Vn's and put them in the map as keys, with an empty map-value for each.
-Then, in the same loop, we extract the productions (a List) for each Vn, and now iterate through these productions in order to split the terminal from non-terminal and put them in the inner map.
-So the inner map will contain the key-terminal symbol and value-corresponding non-terminal or F. An important moment here is to check the grammar for regularity, which is done by checking the terminals to be on the left side,  as this is a Right Linear Grammar.
+So, for the Sigma and q0, nothing really changes, while for the Q, we convert Vn into another `List and additionally add F` (final state).
+And here goes the most interesting part, in order to define delta, we can first iterate through all Vn's and put them in the `Map as keys`, with an `empty Map-value` for each.
+Then, in the same loop, we extract the productions (a List) for each Vn, and now `iterate through these productions` in order to split the terminal from non-terminal and put them in the `inner map`.
+So the inner map will contain the key-terminal symbol and value-corresponding non-terminal or F. An important moment here is to check the grammar for regularity, which is done by checking the terminals to be on the left side,  as this is a `Right Linear Grammar`.
 ```
 Map<Character, Map<Character, Character>> faTransitions = new HashMap<>();